00 · Overview

 Free accessible education

-On-demand learning for Disabled people — technical skills, soft skills, and self-advocacy.
-Every course ships with accessibility built in, not bolted on: ASL interpretation learners can toggle on or off, captions, transcripts, customization, compatibility with assistive technology and plain-language summaries.
+On-demand learning for Disabled people: technical skills, soft skills, and self-advocacy.
+Every course ships with accessibility built in from day one: ASL interpretation learners can toggle on or off, captions, transcripts, customization, compatibility with assistive technology and plain-language summaries.

 → See the full course library- → Technical skills, soft skills & self-advocacy